Introduction to Python

 Este es el blog de "MaximoFN"

-The same with the single quotation mark, we add '`'.
+The same with the single quote, we add \'

 print('Este es el blog de \'MaximoFN\'')